Pathwidth of 2-Layer $k$-Planar Graphs

 \subparagraph{Related results.}

-An outer $k$-planar drawing is a drawing such that the vertices are placed on a circle, the edges are straight-line segments, and every edge involves at most $k$ crossings.
-It is known that the graphs that admit an outer $k$-planar drawing, called outer $k$-planar graphs, have treewidth at most $1.5k + 2$~\cite{DBLP:conf/gd/FirmanGKO024}, which is later lower bounded by $1.5k + 0.5$~\cite{2506.08151}.
+An outer $k$-planar drawing is a drawing such that the vertices are placed on a circle, the edges are straight-line segments, and every edge involves at most $k$ crossings. \emph{Outer $k$-planar graphs}, the graphs that admit an outer $k$-planar drawing, are known to have treewidth at most $1.5k + 2$~\cite{DBLP:conf/gd/FirmanGKO024}, for which Pyzik~\cite{DBLP:conf/gd/Pyzik25} gave a lower bound of $1.5k + 0.5$.